Up & Down House

 Enlivening and central to the space is UPB’s bespoke kinetic kitchen island, co-designed with the tech-enthused client.
 At the touch of a button, the kitchen island activates, raising and lowering its surface height to accommodate the multiple uses of the busy London family.

 Architecturally, the unconventional approach to create a sequence of internal and external living spaces was pivotal to extending this Victorian terrace house.
 A central ‘podium’ negotiates a large level change between the existing building and the new extension, this series of plywood joinery elements creates ‘rooms-within-rooms’, merging habitable spaces between the main living, dining and kitchen areas.
+An internal window framing views between the front and rear of the house further unifies the spaces.

 Breaking from the standard flat-backed extension, angled floor-to-ceiling glazing across the rear elevation is UPB’s reinterpretation of the traditional bay window found at the front of the house.
 As a threshold, it annexes internal and external dwelling ‘porches’ to the space.